nexuma/pressxtocat/README.md

 ## Manual execution
 ### Run script manually on MacOS and Linux
 #### Checking for Python3
-You will need to have python3 on your MacOs or Unix machine.
+You will need to have python 3 on your MacOs or Unix machine.
+There are problems with python versions below 3.10, if you run into any problems use python version 3.10 or above.

 Maybe you already have it, check by opening the terminal and typing ```python3 --version```.
-If you get an output you're good.
+If you get an output with the right version you're good.
 If not, download the latest 3.x version from the [official python website](https://www.python.org/downloads/).
 #### Run the script
 1. Download the repository and open a terminal at that location. ( Open terminal and type ```cd /PATH/TO/FOLDER``` )
 2. ```python3 -m venv .env``` this creates a virtual environement for the program, to keep it from messing with anything else.